velasciraptor/PyBer_Analysis/README.md

 ## Summary:
 ### 3 recommendations for addressing disparities among the city types.

 - Increase the amount of drivers in rural cities.
 Rural cities have the smallest amount of rides and therefore the smallest amount of total fares.
-This is because they either cannot find a driver or the fare is too expensive.
-Increasing the amount of drivers will reduce prices for customers and allow demand to grow.
+Increasing the amount of drivers will allow demand to grow.
-- Suburban cities seem relatively balanced for the most part.
+- Reduce prices in rural cities.
+There are 2 possibilities why rural cities have the smallest amount of rides and revenue, because they either cannot find a driver or the fare is too expensive.
+All other possibilities at outside the control of the company.
+Recommendation 1 allowed for more drivers, and this recommendation fixes the remaining issue.
 - In urban cities, increase advertising to bring in more riders.
 Drivers outnumber rides by 148%.
 The law of supply and demand dictates that supply should equal demand so that the prices do not drop too low for producers (PyBer) to continue or grow their business.